learn-co-curriculum/cssi-7.3-logic-in-templates/README.md

 get handled appropriately.

 ### Stretch Lab:
 Create a brand new template and handler called GoodbyeWorld that renders an entirely new template, goodbyeworld.html.
 * Include at least one conditional statement
 * Pass data from the GoodbyeWorld handler via the GET method url
-* Include a loop that prints outs 'Goodbye' in many different languages. goodbye_list = [“Goodbye”,“Adios”, “Ciao”, “Arrivederci”]
+* Include a loop that prints outs 'Goodbye' in many different languages. goodbye_list = ["Goodbye","Adios", "Ciao", "Arrivederci"]
 * Make sure to edit the routes so that `http://localhost:8080/helloworld` and
 `http://localhost:8080/goodbyeworld`